CS-440: Advanced Computer Graphics (Spring 2017)

 Office hours may sometimes be moved to different times, in which case we'll send an announcement on Moodle.

 Rendering competition: During the last part of the course, you will realize a project of your own choosing to create an image of both technical and artistic merit.
+This year's final project theme is “Flirting with Disaster“.
 An independent jury of computer graphics experts will chose a winning entry.
+The jurors in 2017 are

-Grand prize: This year, the winning prize is a fully funded trip to the Eurographics Symposion on Rendering (EGSR) in Aalto, Finland.
+Grand prize: The winning prize is a fully funded trip to the Eurographics Symposion on Rendering (EGSR) 2017 in Aalto, Finland.
 EGSR is Europe's leading research conference on rendering, and much the latest and greatest work is presented there.

 By the way:be sure to check out these rendering competitions at other universities, which have had similar kinds of competitive final projects: